-I have experience teaching eight intermediate and principles of macroeconomics courses, two money and banking courses, and two graduate-level and one undergraduate-level econometrics course, and I am developing field courses in growth and development and labor economics in line with my expertise in these fields.
+I have experience teaching five intermediate and eight principles of macroeconomics courses, four econometrics courses with both master and undergrad students, two money and banking courses, and a growth and development course, and I am developing field courses in labor economics in line with my expertise in this fields.
 I also have many years of experience as a teaching assistant for a wide variety of undergraduate and graduate economics and mathematics courses.
 I have been the instructor for courses with between 3 and 48 students.

 As an instructor of economics, I have the privilege of teaching students on topics about which they are often already excited and opinionated.
 Everyone is an economist.
 I want my students to leave my class with the ability to clearly articulate sound reasoning in the real-world discussions they will have throughout the rest of their lives.

 A salient component of everyday economic discussion is the prevalence of common fallacies.
 I view science as rejection of the intuitive heuristics or “common sense” that students typically bring into the class in favor of systematic analysis, and this is the main point I try to communicate to them.
 I want them to leave my course with the ability to evaluate their economic prejudices.
 Thus in class discussions, practice problems, and graded work, I emphasize popular misconceptions.